nuprl/TypeWeaver/README.md

 This README contains information for running the full experiments, as well as a reference for how the Makefile is set up and how the artifact is organized.

+The latest version of TypeWeaver can be found on [GitHub](https://github.com/nuprl/TypeWeaver), in the `main` branch.

 ## Directory structure